KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/02-Import-data-intoR.md

 Inside the bracket besdie the `library`, **readr** is the package that is used to read your file.
 So you want to run both lines of code.
 ![Screenshot of main code listing](../fig/Import-data-4.png)

-Now your file has been successfully imported to RStudio!
+Right now your file has been successfully imported to RStudio, you can continue on your data analysis.
 ![Screenshot of main code listing](../fig/Import-data-5.png)
 ## Import your data from excel to RStudio